-Riffing: for the creative Rails teams who want cohesive code
+Rails Workshop on Riffing: for the creative devs who want cohesive code

 Riffing your way to better designs

-Whether you're planning an entire greenfield app or just a single new feature, the high-level design choices you make will likely have a dramatic impact both on the implementation details, and on the quality and maintainability of your software system over the long term.
+Whether you're planning an entire greenfield app or just a single new feature, the high-level design choices you make have a dramatic impact both on the implementation details and the long term quality & maintainability of your Rails app.

-What's the best way to uncover unknowns, explore possibilities, and refine your ideas without spinning your wheels on minor details, getting stuck in indecision, and settling too early for mediocre solutions?
+To ship your best work you need to uncover unknowns (early!), explore possibilities, and refine your ideas but without spinning your wheels on minor details, getting stuck in indecision, or settling too early for mediocre solutions.

 How to riff

-You can explore names, responsibilities & relationships of objects in your system — and have a flow state while doing so.
+Working with scratch files frees you up to explore the names, responsibilities & relationships that make up objects in your system.
+You'll have a flow state while doing so and then you'll really get going.

-You can safely toss a flitter of an idea out there and refine it then and there.
-Or in some cases, immediately see it won't work, then scrap it, backtrack and try something else.
+Often, you can safely toss out a flitter of an idea and refine it bit by bit.
+Or spot it won't work right away, then scrap it, backtrack and try something else.
+You're iterating, spotting patterns, trying out names, experimenting & experiencing chance encounters that bring out new ideas.

 This workshop teaches you riffing, which helps you…